 A Certificate of Incumbency is not issued by the CRO office directly, however, it does contain key details about a company that are held on the company register.
 A Certificate of Incumbency can be issued by a corporate agent or officer to confirm their position and for how long they have been appointed to that position.
-This official document is used as evidence of the individuals or entities that hold certain roles and control within the company such as the current director(s), officer(s), and key shareholders.
+This official document is used as evidence of the individuals or entities that hold certain roles and control within the company, such as the current director(s), officer(s), and key shareholders.

 A Certificate of Incumbency may be required to open a corporate bank account, support a loan application, or other circumstances that require evidence of the company details.
 This certificate can be obtained for all limited company types.
 However, Limited Partnerships would be unable to obtain a Certificate of Incumbency due to partnerships not being independent entities from their owners.

-A Certificate of Incumbency includes the following information:
+A Certificate of Incumbency includes the Following Information:

 • Company Details: Company Name/ Registration Number/ Company Type/ Date of Incorporation